 Officers respond to a wide variety of calls, many of which may be unrelated to crime or law enforcement activities but are time consuming for the officers.
-For the first time in many years, the majority of calls received are criminal in nature.
+Consistent with previous years, a large portion of calls received is of a non-criminal nature, but require an officer's time nonetheless.